 Within each section there are expectations relating to equality and diversity, these are outlined below:

 - Achievement gaps are narrowing between different groups of learners

 - Consider the 9 protected characteristics of the Equality Act 2010

 - Be aware of the under-represented groups enrolled and recognise their needs, provide support to reduce any achievement gaps Raise aspirations for all learners giving consideration to socio and economic backgrounds

 - Equality and diversity are promoted through teaching and learning.

-- Use induction and learner sign-up to promote equality, diversity, respect and responsibility - tackle discrimination, victimisation, harassment,
+- Use induction and learner sign-up to promote equality, diversity, respect and responsibility - tackle discrimination, victimisation, harassment, stereotyping or bullying

 - Plan the scheme of work/assessment plan to embed equality and diversity relevant to topics

 Create an on-going group profile to recognise and plan for individual learning needs - staff are aware of and plan for individual needs in teaching sessions